Eisenstein degeneration of Euler systems: Deformation of Beilinson--Flach elements

 \begin{proposition} The image of ${}_d \kappa(\hf,\hg)$ in the cohomology of the quotient

 is zero. \end{proposition}

-\begin{proof} We consider the projection of this class to the local cohomology at $p$ of the quotient $\cF^- V(\hg)^*$.
+\begin{proof} Firstly, observe that the isomorphism of the statement follows from Section \ref{inclusions}.
+We consider the projection of this class to the local cohomology at $p$ of the quotient $\cF^- V(\hg)^*$.
 Since the $(\varphi, \Gamma)$-module of $V^c(f_\beta)^*_{\mathrm{quo}}$ injects into $\cF^-D^c(f_\beta)$, this projection is 0, by \cref{prop:Selvanish}.
 Hence the global class lands in the Greenberg Selmer group, which is zero, as we have seen. \end{proof}

 \begin{corollary} The class ${}_d \kappa(\hf,\hg)$ lifts (uniquely) to $H^1(\QQ, V(\hf, \hg)^*)$, and thus has a well-defined image

 \end{corollary}